-- Monitors the risks attaching to the Society's investments which are currently managed by Royal London Asset Management and Legal and General Investment Management. - Monitors the financial risks of climate change. - Monitors market exposures, such as interest rate risk, and implementation of alternative investment strategies to mitigate risk. - Monitors underwriting risks, such as sickness and lapse risk. - Reports to the Remuneration Committee on whether management have adhered to risk appetite.
+- Monitors the risks attaching to the Society's investments which are currently managed by Royal London Asset Management and Legal and General Investment Management. - Monitors the financial risks of climate change. - Monitors market exposures, such as interest rate risk, and implementation of alternative investment strategies to mitigate risk. - Monitors underwriting risks, such as sickness and lapse risk. - Monitors the impact on the Society's key risks for new partnerships and product launches by the Society's strategic partners. - Reports to the Remuneration & Engagement Committee on whether management have adhered to risk appetite.